ivanvorobei/awesome-ios/README.md

 </p>

 <p><h3>About</h3>
 A collaborative list of awesome <b>UI & Animation</b> in Swift.
 Inclue frameworks and libraries.
-Soon add tutorials, Xcode extensions and plugins, components and much more.<br><br>
+Soon add tutorials, Xcode extensions and plugins, components and much more.<br>
 Use <b>CMD</b> + <b>F</b> for search by list.
 Also available navigation.
 To the right of each repository you can see •, click on it to open the preview.<br><br>

 [![Patron](https://github.com/IvanVorobei/SPPermission/blob/master/Resources/Patron%20Button.svg)](https://patreon.com/ivanvorobei)